ChenLi0111/Fotag/assignments/a2/readme.md

 Type "./gradlew run" under a2 folder to run on macOS.<br />
 Use mouse to draw on the canvas.<br />
 Use the play button to cause the strokes to be drawn, from the current slider position to the end, as they were drawn on the canvas.<br />
-Use the start button rewinds to the start of the animation.<br />
+Use the start button to rewind to the start of the animation.<br />
-Use the end button goes to the end of the animation.<br />
+Use the end button to go to the end of the animation.<br />
 Use the play back to play animations backward.<br />

 ## The enhancements:<br />